HBNetwork/python-decouple/README.rst

-Django Decouple: Strict separation of settings from code
+Python Decouple: Strict separation of settings from code
 ========================================================

 *Decouple* helps you to organize your settings so that you can